Talk Like a Bulldog

 MTWRF – M stands for Monday, T for Tuesday, W for Wednesday, R for Thursday, and F for Friday.

-OSS – The Office of Student Success provides success coaching, graduation planning, academic support services, and career services.
+OACP – The Office of Academic and Career Planning provides support for academic advising, major and career exploration, graduation planning, student employment and career readiness.
 Located on the first floor of Hackney Library.

 Plagiarism – The unauthorized use or close imitation of the language and thoughts of another author and the representation of them as one’s own original work